lpsinger/userguide/procedures/index.rst

 Procedures
 ==========

+In this section we describe the different online searches looking for GW signals.
+The corresponding triggers from multiple pipelines close enough in time will be considered at originating from the same physical event and will be grouped in a unique :doc:`superevent <superevents>`.
+See the following pages for technical details.

 .. toctree::
    :maxdepth: 1
-   :caption: Contents:

    searches
    superevents
    inference

-In this section we describe the different online searches looking for GW signal.
-The corresponding triggers from multiple pipelines close enough in time will be considered at originating from the same physical event and will be grouped in a unique superevent.
-The alert will be then distributed as shown below.
+The timeline for distribution of alerts is described below.

 Alert timeline
 ---------------